On the Size Control of the Hybrid Test for Predictive Ability: 4. Monte Carlo simulation

-Contrary to the hybrid test, the simulated rejection probabilities of the modified hybrid tests are less than the nominal level except two cases with $M=M_0=50$ and $\alpha=0.01$.
+Contrary to the hybrid test and as expected from our result in Proposition \ref{prop:modifiedtest}, the simulated rejection probabilities of the modified hybrid tests are less than the nominal level except only two cases with $M=M_0=50$ and $\alpha=0.01$.
 The modified hybrid test appears to be conservative in that the simulated rejection probabilities are close to $\alpha/2$ when $M_0$ is strictly less than $M$.
-This is because two test statistics $\tilde{T}^r_n$ and $ \tilde{T}^s_n$ converge in distribution to the same distribution as $\hat{T}^r_n$ and $ \hat{T}^s_n$ do in the previous example.
-Furthermore, the probabilities show that two different critical values of the modified hybrid test yield similar results.
+This is because two test statistics $\tilde{T}^r_n$ and $ \tilde{T}^s_n$ converge in distribution to the same distribution to which $\hat{T}^r_n$ and $ \hat{T}^s_n$ converge.
+Furthermore, comparing the simulated probabilities from `Boot.' and `Simu' tells us that two different critical values of the modified hybrid test, one bootstrap-based and the other simulation-based yield similar results.

-\section{{6.
+\section{{5.
 Conclusion}}

-This article shows that the hybrid test proposed by \cite{song2012testing} is not point-wise asymptotically of level $\alpha$.
-We verify the cause of the size distortion: the principle of least-favorable approach taken by \cite{white2000} no longer holds in the hybrid test.
-As its result, the bootstrap procedure which centers the bootstrap sample at zero approximates a distribution that is irrelevant to the test statistics.
-We modify the hybrid test by adopting the generalized moment selection method by \cite{andrews2010inference} and show that the modified hybrid test is uniformly asymptotically of level $\alpha.$ We expect this article to shed light on understanding the asymptotic properties of the hybrid test and to help practitioners to conduct valid inference.
+\cite{song2012testing} proposes the hybrid test but does not formally discuss its theoretical properties.
+In this article, we demonstrate with a simple example that the hybrid test may be not pointwise asymptotically of level $\alpha$ at commonly used significance levels, and provide a formal result generalizing this observation.
+Pointwise asymptotic invalidity of the hybrid test has a practical implication in that a researcher may commit the Type I error with probability larger than $\alpha$ even with a large sample.
+As an easy fix, we propose a modified hybrid test by adjusting the generalized moment selection approach to our setup, which is often used in the literature of testing moment inequality.
+We prove that the modified hybrid test enjoys pointiwse asymptotic validity.
+Finally we present Monte Carlo results supporting the theoretical findings.

+While SPA tests and moment inequality tests share many common features, the literature of the former has pursued pointwise asymptotic validity and that of the latter has addressed the importance of uniform asymptotic validity.
+We attribute the reason to the complex nature of dependent data generating processes that SPA tests deal with.
+Modifying the hybrid test so as to gain uniform asymptotic validity or developing a general framework for uniform asymptotic validity in the context of SPA tests could be an interesting topic, yet it is beyond the scope of this paper and we leave it for future research.

+This supplementary file consists of three appendices. \hyperref[sec:appendixA]{Appendix A} presents the tables for the values of $\bar{\alpha}$'s in Theorem \ref{prop:mains} under $\gamma=0.25$ and $\gamma=0.75$. \hyperref[sec:appendixB]{Appendix B} provides auxiliary lemmas and proofs for the main results in \hyperref[sec:body]{Section 3}.
+Finally, we define uniform asymptotic validity and show that the modified hybrid test is not uniformly asymptotically of level $\alpha$ in \hyperref[sec:appendixC]{Appendix C}.

-\section{{Appendix A: values of $\bar{\alpha}$ under various $\gamma$ }}
+\section{Appendix A: Values of $\bar{\alpha}$ under various $\gamma$}

 {A.\arabic{table}}